dragos/dragos-vscode-scala/scala/README.md

-# Dragos' Scala Language Server
+# An Ensime-based Scala Language Server

 This extension installs an Ensime-based Scala language server.
 At the moment, the following features are supported: